hifight/hifight.github.io/about.md

 I love watching fighting games and get so hype that I could not keep that to myself, that's where I thought that I should share those feeling to everyone.

-I started creating fighting games highlight blog back in 2015 (on this website) and mainly sharing the blog only in Thai FGC facebook until around the time Street Fighter V came out where I moved to twitter completely and stopped updating this website for a long time.
+I started fighting games highlight blog back in 2015 (on this website) and mainly sharing the blog only in Thai FGC facebook until around the time Street Fighter V came out where I moved to twitter completely and stopped updating this website for a long time.